 When it does come time to season your board, fear not!
 It’s a piece of cake.

-We’re using one of our shop’s 17×11 walnut wood cutting boards for this demonstration, and here’s how you season any wood cutting board in your home:
+We’re using one of our shop’s 17×11 walnut wood cutting boards (on Amazon) for this demonstration.
+(See also related article on Best Wood For Cutting Boards).
+Here’s how you season any wood cutting board in your home:

 Start by laying your wood cutting board on a flat non-slip surface, then set a soft non-pilling cloth or paper towel next to it.
 Handkerchiefs work great here if you’re okay with one getting a little oily (you can wash it out later).